MiNISpaceMobile/minispace/ArtOfWar.md

 All configuration, which is not security-critical (NO CONNECTION STRINGS / API KEYS) should be put in appsettings.json or its specialized versions.

 All interface implementations should be registered into dependency injection in Program.cs.
--> Look for IPingResponder registration inside as an example.
+-> Look for IPingResponder registration inside as an example

 All api endpoints should be implemented as Controller methods.
 However, they should only use dependency-injected logic from other projects.
 Controllers do not implement business or integration logic!
--> See PingController as an example.
+-> See PingController as an example

 ## Domain